Visit Alsace: Exploring Strasbourg and Colmar by Car

 Sadly, the rain set the tone for most of our time in Strasbourg.
 We were unable to enjoy a boat tour, which is supposed to be the ideal way to enjoy the city’s waterways and covered bridges, but we did get to walk along the water.

-We saw some of the town’s famous houses, like the Kammerzell House, the Tanner’s House, and the Petite France quarter.
+We saw some of the town’s famous houses, like the Kammerzell House, the Tanner’s House, and the Petite France Quarter.

 Some of our favorite moments were having lunch at Il Girasole with its delicious pizza (I know it’s France, but we were craving Italian food) and sampling a few pastries throughout town, including the local specialty, kugelhopf.